ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 [![](/wiki/shared/news/2020-01-17-beatmap-spotlights-autumn-2019/osu/arrogance.jpg)](https://osu.ppy.sh/beatmapsets/940377)

-Do you need to map literally everything when you want to follow a song in the best way? ::Mirash::{ user=2841009 } and [PandaHero](https://osu.ppy.sh/users/1233255) proved, in their new mapset onumi - ARROGANCE, that you don't need to at all.
+Do you need to map literally everything when you want to follow a song in the best way? ::Mirash::{ user=2841009 } and ::PandaHero::{ user=1233255 } proved, in their new mapset onumi - ARROGANCE, that you don't need to at all.
 Pairing with their representative style which uses iconic slider shapes and various dope overlap patterns inserting strict geometrics, this mapset brings out onumi's experimental electronic song's hidden potential by largely and intentionally undermapping at certain key spots, especially at the beginning, the transition parts in the middle and at the end.

 The duo follows the general vibe of the background instrumental ignoring the drums, sometimes even dropping entire sections, which forces players to notice every single layer's detail and thus represent the whole song much more clearly, instead of blindly trying to follow every single sound in this very complex track.
 In addition, carefully chosen hitsounds aid in improving the overall playing experience overall.